Which of the following functional groups contains a nitrogen atom... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: Alcohol, Ketone, Aldehyde, and Amine.
+Identify the functional groups listed in the problem: Carboxyl group, Hydroxyl group, Carbonyl group, and Amino group.

-Understand the structure of each functional group: Alcohols contain an -OH group, Ketones have a carbonyl group (C=O) within the carbon chain, Aldehydes have a carbonyl group (C=O) at the end of the carbon chain, and Amines contain a nitrogen atom bonded to one or more alkyl groups.

-Recognize that the presence of a nitrogen atom is a key characteristic of amines.
-Amines are derivatives of ammonia (NH₃) where one or more hydrogen atoms are replaced by alkyl or aryl groups.
+Recognize that the presence of a nitrogen atom is a key characteristic of the Amino group.

-Compare the structures: Alcohols, Ketones, and Aldehydes do not contain nitrogen atoms.
-Amines, however, do contain nitrogen atoms, which distinguishes them from the other functional groups listed.

-Conclude that the functional group containing a nitrogen atom is the Amine, based on the structural analysis of each group.
+Compare the structures of the functional groups to determine which one contains a nitrogen atom.

 Watch next